One way that the project pursues its aims is by bringing groups of scholars together for new conversations.

 Questions in Conservation, May 2020

-As specialists working with heritage objects first-hand, conservators are in a unique position to ask questions leading to interdisciplinary and collaborative breakthroughs in the areas of medieval book history, conservation and heritage science, and the protection and study of vulnerable and little-understood materials.
+As specialists working with heritage objects first-hand, conservators are in a unique position to ask questions leading to interdisciplinary and collaborative breakthroughs in the areas of medieval book history, conservation and heritage science, and the protection and study of vulnerable and little-understood material

 On May 13, 2020, the Book and the Silk Roads hosted conservators from the Cambridge University Library, the British Library, the Chester Beatty Library, and Universitaire Bibliotheken Leiden to participate in a Zoom workshop with the aim of identifying questions, puzzles, and areas of research interest which may be suitable for the application of non-destructive scientific approaches and scholarly research.